invisibleroads/invisibleroads-tutorials/life-dance.rst

 Dance
 =====
+The most important thing about dancing is to make sure you and your partner have a good time.
+Be aware of where your partner is in relation to you.

 Salsa
 -----
 - Directions are from a bird's eye point of view, so that if a woman turns to her right, she is turning clockwise.